dcjones/Judo.jl/doc/markdown.md

   * `results="block"`: Display the result of the last expression in the block.
   * `results="expression"`: Display the result of every expression in the block.

 Note: pandoc is pretty picky about how these are parsed.
-For example, quotation marks around the value in key/value pairs are mandatory.
+Quotation marks around the value in key/value pairs are mandatory.